 Companies work with the customer to define in advance which cost components will be revealed in the offer, e.g., assumptions regarding project planning and any reasonable markups.
 Negotiating partners no longer make surprising demands and communication takes place on equal footing.
 If the general conditions are met, businesses use the positive starting point to negotiate other RFQs for new products and get their products on the radar during the preliminary considerations for other planned projects.
 Further explanations of the cost breakdown facilitate the decision-making process following the negotiation phase.
 Calculations are clearly understood, thereby enhancing customer satisfaction.

 A basic rule: The prerequisite for cost breakdowns is a standard in a professional business climate marked by mutual respect.
-Cost transparency does not mean disclosing every cost in the calculation.
+Price transparency does not mean disclosing every cost in the calculation.
 Rather, it means leading negotiations on the basis of an open cost strategy.
 Prices are transparent for customers, reasoning is documented with facts and figures and negotiations can be conducted with confidence.
 Ultimately, businesses protect their own profit margins and strengthen their negotiating position because they structure costs in a way that is beneficial for both parties.

 Learn in our webinar on demand "Quotation Costing - Challenges and Potentials" why cost transparency is a decisive success factor in the quotation process.